jonasantonelli/upcoming-movies/README.md

 ```

 ### Using Docker
-Upcoming Movies is available in Docker Hub.
+Upcoming Movies Web App is available in Docker Hub.

 This will get the image:
 ```sh